danielmesquitta/danielmesquitta/README.md

 # 👋 Hello World!
-👨‍💻 I’m working using React, React Native, and Node.js.<br><br>🤝 I’m always looking for new challenges, exciting projects that push my skills to the limit and allow me to learn.<br><br>🌱 I’m focused on improving my Spanish, GraphQL skills and serverless architectures knowledge.<br><br>⚡ Fun fact: I'm passionate about weightlifting and bodybuilding, which helps me stay healthy and maintain focus in both my personal and professional life.
+👨‍💻: Currently, I am using my skills in React, React Native, and Node.js to develop innovative solutions and bring ideas to life.

+🤝: I thrive on challenges and seek out exciting projects that push my skills to the limit.
+Every project is an opportunity for me to learn and grow as a developer.

+🌱: I am continuously striving to improve my skills and knowledge base.
+At the moment, I am focused on enhancing my Spanish fluency, honing my GraphQL expertise, and expanding my understanding of serverless architectures.

+⚡: In my free time, I am an avid weightlifter and bodybuilder.
+This passion for fitness helps me maintain focus and balance in both my personal and professional life.

 ## 🌐 Socials: